HITsz-TMG/UMOE-Scaling-Unified-Multimodal-LLMs/VideoVista/README.md

 ---
 ## 🔥 News
+**`2024.07.19`** 🚀 There were over thirty models evaluated on the VideoVista dataset, and we provided the evaluation results for the newly released [GPT-4o-mini](https://openai.com/index/gpt-4o-mini-advancing-cost-efficient-intelligence/) model!

 **`2024.07.5`** 🚀 We add the evaluation results of more Video-LMMs (more than 20) in our [✨ Project Web ](https://videovista.github.io)